saptarshibasu/aws-study/README.md

   * More control on rotation of key
   * Audit trail on how the key is used
   * Must set header - **`"x-amz-server-side-encryption":"aws:kms"`**
+  * Prefer SSE-KMS over SSE-S3 to comply with PCI-DSS, HIPAA/HITECH, and FedRAMP industry requirements
 * **SSE-C**
   * Server side encryption
   * Key managed by customer outside AWS